bernie-nyc/erf/README.md

 # erf
-a simulator for a card game
+a simulator for a game of Egyptian Rat Fuck